tenable/integration-jira-cloud/README.md

   available.
 * For those that don't mind a bit more management of the script in exchange for less permissions, there is a **setup-only** mode that will create the project, fields, and screens, then generate a full configuration file afterwards.
+This file must be then used for all future runs of the integration and may need to be modified with the new, non-elevated user's authentication settings.
 * Task summaries are generated using the following formula:

 ```